bamlab/dev-standards/react-native/setup/add-native-module.mo.md

 - [ ] A native module you want to install

 ## Steps
+On Android the step "Make sure it builds well" means:
+* build in debug (eg. `react-native run-android`)
+* build in release (eg. `cd android && ./gradlew assembleRelease`)
+* if it doesn't build well, see the troubleshooting part or ask for help.

+On iOS, the step "Make sure it builds well" means:
+* build in debug (eg. `react-native run-ios`)
+* build in release (eg. `react-native run-ios --configuration Release`)
+* if it doesn't build well, see the troubleshooting part or ask for help.

 1. Create your branch
 2. Open your project in XCode.
 It makes XCode happy as it reorganizes your `.pbxproj alphabetically among other things.
 3. Commit these changes (`.pbxproj` and/or `Info.plist`).
 This will make the work of your PR reviewer way more easier.